anhtth16/xai_discretization/README.md

 - DecisionTree

 **STEP 2: Training models:**
+Three models are used for classification.
-Classical Naive Bayes, Decision Tree (ID3), and KNN models (KNN-VDM for phase 1, KNN-Hamming for phase 2)
+- Classical Naive Bayes,
+- Decision Tree (ID3), and
+- KNN models (KNN-VDM for phase 1, KNN-Hamming for phase 2) Some datasets have imbalanced classes, thus, we performed SMOTE transformation before training the models (This issue happens mostly with datasets in capita phase)

 **STEP 3: Evaluation:**